Eduard-K-A/anterola-eduardking-mobile-portfolio/README.md

 ## 👨‍💻 About

-Created by Eduard King Anterola - Full Stack Developer and Computer Science Student
+Created by Eduard King Anterola - Aspiring Software Engineer and Computer Science Student

 ## 📧 Contact